vvvv/The-Gray-Book/index.md

 [vvvv](http://visualprogramming.net) is your one-stop-shop for all things digital and interactive media.
 It is a visual live-programming environment that helps you get things done quickly:

 Generate interactive 2d or 3d motion graphics.
 Visualize data coming from network or offline sources.
 Control lights, lasers, motors or anything else you can connect to a PC.
 In the end export everything as a standalone program.
-Missing any functionality? vvvv can consume almost any .NET nuget and can be easily extended using c#.
+Missing some functionality? vvvv can consume almost any .NET nuget and can be easily extended using c#.

 ## Where to start?